 Enterprises face a huge hurdle when uniting legacy systems with SaaS apps, IoT and other data sources - and their customers suffer.
 In an explosion of customer data, it's hard for marketers to get a meaningful picture of what customers are experiencing, and even harder to optimize their path.

 In this session, you'll learn how marketers can take what may now only be an imaginary customer journey strategy, and bring it to life, operationalizing the path to customer engagement, purchasing and renewals.
 No matter what you call this - Customer Engagement Hub, Journey Orchestration Engine or CX-OS - A connective tissue is needed to unify data, analytics and action across systems.

 Michel will discuss emerging needs in managing and optimizing for the best customer experience.
-His talk will provide five practical steps marketers can take take to operationalize the customer journey, including how to:
+Her talk will provide five practical steps marketers can take take to operationalize the customer journey, including how to: